Kaspar-Holding/SFP-ROA/README.md

 ## Updates

+### 7 April 2023:
+- Working on PDF Tool for duplication changes is done
+- Working on TinyMCE in remaining components is done
+- Deployment pending for 10 April 2023

 ### 6 April 2023:
 - Working on PDF Tool for duplication changes
 - Working on TinyMCE in remaining components